 George is seconded to the Canadian Nuclear Association from Ontario Power Generation.
 George brings over 15 years of experience in dealing with governments at the federal, provincial, and international level.
 He has worked in the federal Government as a senior advisor to Ministers, Senior Policy Analyst at Western Diversification before working in the private sector as Director of Government Affairs at the Canadian Wireless Telecommunications Association and Vice President in a senior government relations firm in Ottawa working on a number of sectors including energy and environment.
 George speaks English, French, Spanish and Greek.
 He enjoys fitness, music and spending time with family.
 George volunteers at the Hellenic Community of Ottawa where he is presently a board member responsible for communications.

-John Gorman is President & CEO of Canadian Nuclear Association, past President & CEO of the Canadian Solar Industries Association, a Director on the board of the Energy Council of Canada, and held the position as Canada’s Designate to the International Energy Agency’s Executive Committee (PVPS) and was a Founder of the Canadian Council on Renewable Electricity (CanCORE).
+John Gorman is President & CEO of Canadian Nuclear Association, past President & CEO of the Canadian Solar Industries Association (CanSIA) and a Director on the board of the Energy Council of Canada (ECC).
+John served as Canada’s Designate to the International Energy Agency’s Executive Committee (PVPS) and was a Founder of the Canadian Council on Renewable Electricity (CanCORE).
 He’s using this experience to secure a leading role for nuclear energy at the heart of Canada’s energy transition.

 Before joining CanSIA, he was the Senior Vice President of Empower Energies, an innovative, global integrator of energy systems.
 He has served as a director on the boards of numerous community and corporate organizations, including one of the nation’s largest electric utilities.

 John has been recognized as one of Canada’s CLEAN50 and is the recipient of the “40 Under 40” business award for excellence in business practices.
 He was awarded the designation of Climate Project Ambassador by Nobel Laureate Al Gore in 2008.